OI-wiki/i18n/docs/ds/balanced-in-seg.md

 ## Sample code

-Please refer to [Splay](./splay.md) and other list items for part of the code implementation of segment tree.
+Please refer to [Splay](./splay.md) and other list items for part of the code implementation of balanced trees.

 Operation one